pinter-gabor-at/IronSigns/README.md

 ## For developers

-The project is still in BETA, because it has not been tested in large modpacks and on large servers.
+The mod has not been extensively tested in large modpacks and on large servers.
 Feedback is welcome.
 [Email: Pintér Gábor <pinter.gabor@gmx.at>](mailto://pinter.gabor@gmx.at)

 ## Future plans